hvalfangst/google-oauth2-authorization-code-flow/README.md

 # OAuth2-authorization-flow-using-Google

 ## Abstract
-This project implements an application that utilizes OAuth2 Authorization Code Flow with Google as the identity provider.
-The application provides a user-friendly way for users to log in with their Google accounts.
-Upon login, the application performs a callback to the back-channel, where the code associated with the callback response is exchanged for an access token.
-The token information is persisted to a database upon successful exchange.
-Additionally, the application includes dedicated endpoints for retrieving and deleting tokens.
+This project provides a basic example in which OAuth2 authorization code flow is being utilized in order to access Google resources on behalf of the user.
+User and token information is persisted to DB upon successful authorization.

 ## Requirements